stevenbenner/stevenbenner.com/src/content/posts/2010-03-13-comparison-of-popular-social-bookmarking-widgets.md

 #### Best end-user privacy – Tell-a-Friend

 Of course, Tell-a-Friend with their decent privacy policy and lack of profiling wins the privacy competition.
-Most web masters don’t concern themselves with matters like this, but internet privacy is something that I consider very important.
+Most webmasters don’t concern themselves with matters like this, but internet privacy is something that I consider very important.
 As much as I want to know who you are, I don’t presume the right to know everything about you just because you viewed my site.
-At the same time servers and dark-fiber aint cheap, and I need to make money off of you somehow.
+At the same time servers and dark-fiber ain’t cheap, and I need to make money off of you somehow.

 ### Do you really need a bookmarking widget?